gmitirol/empop-use/docs/tools.md

 ![](images/V4R14-FigVariant.png)

 ### 6.2.
 EMPcheck
-EMPcheck is a tool to perform plausibility checks on an rCRS-coded data table.
+EMPcheck is a tool to perform plausibility checks on rCRS-coded data.
-The file format must meet the requirements described below and in Carracedo et al 2014.
+The file format must meet the requirements described below (see also [Parson et al, 2014](http://dx.doi.org/10.1016/j.fsigen.2014.07.010)).

 #### 6.2.1.
 Structure of the emp-file
 Lines starting with "#!" indicate the sequence range of the mitotype.
 Note that a given sequence range is applied to all mtDNA mitotypes following this range until a new range is defined.
 Thus, multiple mitotypes with different sequence ranges can be handled in one file.